kids-first/kf-somatic-workflow/docs/interval_preparation_walkthrough.md

 The `chr_len` file is only relevant for calling with Control-FREEC.
 Control-FREEC is unique in that its calling regions can only be limited at the chromosome level.
-The pipeline will make this file for the user based on the chromosomes found in the input intervals.
+The pipeline will make this file for the user based on the chromosomes found in the input intervals and, optionally, the `b_allele` VCF file.

 ## Interval Processing in the Somatic Workflow